Sargodha Hockey Stadium

 Sargodha Astroturf Hockey Stadium is a field hockey stadium located in Sargodha, Punjab, Pakistan.
-It is primarily used for hockey matches.
-It was inaugurated on 11 March 2013 and was inaugurated by then Minister of State for Water and Power Tasneem Ahmed Qureshi.
+It is primarily used for hosting hockey matches.
+It was inaugurated on 11 March 2013 by then Minister of State for Water and Power Tasneem Ahmed Qureshi.

 Sargodha Hockey Stadium is home to Sargodha District Hockey Team and provides a reliable platform for youngsters.
-The stadium is located on a walking distance from renowned Mela Mandi Ground.
+The stadium is located at a walking distance from the renowned Mela Mandi Ground.

 Tournaments

 All Punjab Archery Championship 2019

 All Punjab Archery Championship 2019 was held in Sargodha Astroturf Hockey Stadium.
 This championship was won by the team of Faisalabad Division.
 Sargodha Division team secured second position in the event.
 This event was organized by the Punjab Sports department.
 Then Commissioner of Sargodha Division, Zafar Iqbal was chief guest who gave away prizes among the players.

 All Punjab Archery Championship 2020

 All Punjab Archery Championship 2020 was held in Sargodha Astroturf Hockey Stadium in August 2020.